nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Allow Blob Provider to Access Document When Reading Blob

-The new API `BlobProvider.readBlob(BlobInfoContext)` should be implemented by blob providers that wish to get information about the `Document` or the blob's xpath while reading the blob.
+The new API `BlobProvider.readBlob(BlobInfoContext)` should be implemented by blob providers that wish to get information about the `Document` or the blob's XPath while reading the blob.

 This is mostly useful for blob providers that implement "virtual" blobs whose information is derived from properties of the document itself.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28900](https://jira.nuxeo.com/browse/NXP-28900)

 #### Add `BlobProvider.supportsSync()` to Avoid Relying on Binarymanager for Sync Tests

-New API: `BlobProvider.supportsSync()`
+New API: `BlobProvider.supportsSync()`</br>
 Sync refers to the fact that a blob from this provider may be synced with a remote system (like Nuxeo Drive) or with a process that updates things in the blob (like Binary Metadata or WOPI).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28488](https://jira.nuxeo.com/browse/NXP-28488)